martinplaner/gunarchiver/README.md

 - Create a new folder, if there is more than on top-level file in the archive.
 - Move the archive to the recycle bin after successful extraction.

+## Formats

+Currently supported formats are: .zip, .tar.gz

-# Future Work:
+## Future Work:

-(not necessarily implemented soon or ever)
+(not necessarily implemented soon or ever -- works for me ;)

 - Handle symlinks and hardlinks properly (currently not supported)
 - UI and trash implementation for other platforms (Linux, macOS).
 But low priority since other platform already have similar (better) tools that inspired me to develop this one.